First Things First

 The yogic path is an ancient eightfold path with self-realization and enlightenment, or samadhi, seen as the goal.
 It includes timeless practices like ethical values, breathing techniques, and meditation, in addition to the physical asana practice that most people typically associate with the word “yoga.”

 Considered a “sister science” to yoga, Ayurveda is an ancient Indian science that provides us with an intuitive and comprehensive framework to implement a more balanced and healthy lifestyle.
-Ayurvedic wisdom includes information on things like ideal food intake and exercise recommendations that are based on your specific dosha combination.
+Based on your specific dosha combination, Ayurvedic wisdom offers a variety of recommended practices like nasya and abhyanga that are remarkably effective.

 Traditional Chinese Medicine

 Derived from the ancient Greek teachings of Hermes Trismegistus primarily found in The Kybalion, Hermetic philosophy is essentially a collection of wisdom about the nature of the universe and consciousness.
 Despite the esoteric nature of the information, it’s also very grounded and practically applicable to modern life.

 Trinfinity Academy is a synthesized collection of teachings developed by Bentinho Massaro that seamlessly reconciles the underlying essence of all forms of spirituality.
-The wisdom gained in these amazing (and free!) courses is absolutely comprehensive, yet at the same time totally straightforward and understandable.
+The wisdom offered in these amazing (and free!) courses is absolutely comprehensive, yet at the same time totally straightforward and practical.

 In addition to being the major energy centers of the body, the chakra system offers a way to identify patterns of energy, behavior, and disease, and categorize everything within a comprehensive system that provides more structure and context to the healing process.

 Although commonly associated with sexual practices in the West, true original Tantra is a self-realization path encouraging liberation from imposed societal constructs, and recognition of the inherent sacredness and duality within everything.

 Taoism is a detailed, ancient, scientific system of knowledge originating in China that holistically addresses how to live a healthy life by consciously utilizing practices such as exercise, food preparation, and sacred sex.

 Wim Hof Method